 High school students who want to major in chemistry should take high school chemistry, physics, and four years of mathematics.
 Computer experience is also an asset.

 A bachelor’s degree with a major in chemistry is normally the minimum requirement for starting a career as a chemist.
 A master’s degree is usually required for jobs in applied research and for teaching in two-year colleges.
 Doctorates are required for many chemists in administrative, managerial, and basic research positions in industry.
 Chemistry teachers at four-year colleges and universities must have doctorates.

 In private industry, chemists with a bachelor’s degree have the opportunity, with experience and additional training, to advance to more responsible positions.
 The best opportunity for advancement, though, is through advanced degrees.

 Students can obtain advanced degrees in chemistry from most major universities.
 A master’s degree typically requires two and a half years beyond the bachelor’s degree, while a direct route to a doctorate requires about five years beyond the bachelor’s degree.
 At most universities graduate students receive a salary of about $22,000 per year, health insurance, and no tuition charge in exchange for being a laboratory instructor for undergraduate courses and working in a research lab.
 In a typical doctoral program, the student will take advanced courses for the first year or two and then work on a research project for the final 3-4 years.
 After completion of the research project a thesis describing the work is written.

 Chemistry is also a strong major for students interested in pursuing professional schools such as medicine, dentistry, and pharmacy.
 Many Southwestern graduates with chemistry and biochemistry degrees have gone on to medical and dental school.

 Feel free to contact the chemistry department at Southwestern by phone (620) 229-6339, by e-mail and look around the website.

-More information regarding careers in Chemistry can also be found at the Internet site of the American Chemical Society.
+More information regarding careers in chemistry can also be found at the American Chemical Society's Career Navigator.